Edema: A Merck Manual of Patient Symptoms podcast

 Edema results from increased movement of fluid from the intravascular to the interstitial space or decreased movement of water from the interstitium into the capillaries or lymphatic vessels.
 The mechanism involves one or more of the following:

 As fluid shifts into the interstitial space, intravascular volume is depleted.
-Intravascular volume depletion activates the renin-angiotensin-aldosterone-ADH system, resulting in renal Na retention.
+Intravascular volume depletion activates the renin-angiotensin-aldosterone-vaspressin (ADH) system, resulting in renal Na retention.
 By increasing osmolality, renal Na retention triggers water retention by the kidneys and helps maintain plasma volume.
 Increased renal Na retention also may be a primary cause of fluid overload and hence edema.
 Excessive exogenous Na intake may also contribute.

 Less often, edema results from decreased movement of fluid out of the interstitial space into the capillaries due to lack of adequate plasma oncotic pressure as in nephrotic syndrome, protein-losing enteropathy, or starvation.